-- 3.1.1.
-Cap, in accordance with the given IEC Publication 60061

-- 3.1.2.
-Maximum lamp outline dimensions

-- 3.1.3.
-Electrical connector

-- 3.1.4.
-Test voltage

-- 3.1.5.
-Objective luminous flux

 - 3.1.6.
 Colour of emitted light

 - 3.1.7.
 Light centre length

 - 3.1.8.
 Distortion free zone (if any)

 - 3.2.
 Parameters with similar values

-The normalized luminous intensity distribution ("far field") as well as the emission behaviour and the homogeneity of the light-emitting-area ("near field") of the LED substitute light source shall be similar to the characteristic of the filament light source of the corresponding Regulation No. 37 category.
+The normalized luminous intensity distribution ("far field") as well as the emission behaviour, the homogeneity of the light-emitting-area and - in case of application in road illumination devices - the contrast ("near field") of the LED substitute light source should be similar to the characteristic of the filament light source of the corresponding Regulation No. 37 category.